-Dr Sarah Bailey (Department of Pharmacy and Pharmacology) is this year's winner of the Mary Tasker Award.
-Dr Bailey has been described as ‘a whirlwind of energy and enthusiasm’ and is known for her unfailing dedication to the enhancement of the student learning experience.
-In adapting to the Bath Blend, she has incorporated a range of approaches into her research-based teaching to facilitate interactive learning and provide students with digital engagement skills.
+Dr Debbie Janson (Department of Mechanical Engineering), has been described as a "unique combination of energy, drive, empathy and passion, combined with outstanding teaching skills".
+Dr Janson is known for her unfailing dedication to the enhancement of the student learning experience.
+In adapting and transforming units, she has incorporated a range of approaches into her research-based teaching to facilitate interactive learning and provide students with digital engagement skills.
 Consistently high feedback demonstrates the effectiveness of these approaches and the high regard in which she is held by students.
-She has been instrumental in rewriting the curriculum for the Department of Pharmacy and Pharmacology.
-Her development of a public engagement unit for Pharmacology students preparing for placements and future careers is to be particularly commended.

 John Willis Award